 Choosing a VoIP system that supports automated attendants is one of the simplest ways to set up a phone menu.
 Within minutes, you can have a professional menu set up without any IT support.

-OpenPhone includes basic auto-attendant functionality with all pricing plans — and by upgrading to our Premium plan, you get even more advanced auto-attendant features.
+OpenPhone includes basic auto-attendant functionality with all pricing plans — and by upgrading to our Business plan, you get even more advanced auto-attendant features.

-Head to the Phone Numbers section of your workspace settings, then choose the business phone number you want to add a phone menu to.
-Next, scroll down to the Phone Menu section and click “Disabled” to open up the Phone Menu set up panel and start setting up your menu.
+Head to the “Phone numbers” section of your workspace settings, then choose the business phone number you want to add a phone menu to.
+Next, scroll down to the “Phone menu” section and click “Disabled” to open up the Phone Menu panel and start setting up your menu.

-2. Set up a greeting message
+3. Set up a greeting message

-Tap “Set a greeting message” to upload an audio file, record a message, or type out a message to generate an automated voice recording.
+All you have to do is tap “Set a greeting message” to upload an audio file, record a message, or type out a message to generate an automated voice recording.